 Normal snoring occurs when you relax during sleep, which causes your lower jaw and tongue to drop back against the throat.
 This forces the airway to narrow and constrict, which lowers the amount of oxygen your body can take in.
 Your body reacts to this by increasing your respiration, or breathing.
 This increased velocity of air causes the soft tissues at the back of the throat to vibrate, creating the snoring noise.

-While Snoring is a common sleep occurence and to most of us a harmless nuisance, heavy snoring is often a symptom of a serious medical condition called Obstructive Sleep Apnea.
+While Snoring is a common sleep occurrence and to most of us a harmless nuisance, heavy snoring is often a symptom of a serious medical condition called Obstructive Sleep Apnea.

 ARE YOU AT RISK FOR OSA?